rstropek/htl-2023-24-5th/samples/2023-10-printer/readme.md

 The API route `GET reservations` (e.g. `GET {{host}}/reservations?name=Tom&past=true`) also supports a flag `past`.
 By default, the route only returns future reservations.
 If the flag is set to `true`, the route returns all reservations.

 Enhance the search form to allow the user to search for past reservations as well.
 You can use a checkbox for this.

+If you need a hint how you can solve this challenge with RxJS, take a look at [this sample project](https://stackblitz.com/edit/stackblitz-starters-eabrpx?file=src%2Fmain.ts).